1. Learn Center

 How does mining work?

 Bitcoin mining is a complex process that requires adequate resources, time, and technical know-how.
-We can break down the Bitcoin mining process into four simple steps.
+We can break down the Bitcoin mining process into three simple steps.

-1. The first step encompasses the miner to consider the feasibility and profit potential.
+- The first step is for the miner to consider the feasibility and profit potential.
 There are two factors to take into account.

-2. It's challenging for individual miners to compete with established mining farms.
+It's challenging for individual miners to compete with established mining farms.
 However, there's a solution to this: Bitcoin mining pools.
 Miners can participate in a pool, where they become a part of a group that can collectively compete with larger mining companies.
 An operator usually runs the pool, and users must pay a fee to contribute.
-The rewards aren't as high but will increase consistency and the chances of competing.

 What is a Bitcoin wallet?

-A Bitcoin wallet is a digital wallet that allows users to hold Bitcoin and other cryptocurrencies such as Ethereum, Dai, Dogecoin, XRP, and more.
+A Bitcoin wallet is a digital wallet that allows users to hold Bitcoin.
 These wallets keep users' cryptocurrencies secure with unique private keys, which ensure that the holder is the only individual with access to the wallet.
 Wallets allow users to authorize transactions that occur on the blockchain.

 What is proof-of-work?